Browse by Medical Category

 Should my daughter be vaccinated against HPV?

-Both the and recommend that girls routinely receive this vaccine at ages 11-12 years.
+Both the American Academy of Pediatrics and Centers for Disease Control and Prevention recommend that girls routinely receive this vaccine at ages 11-12 years.
 While this may seem like a young age to vaccinate against a virus spread through sexual contact, it is crucial that this vaccine be given before the onset of sexual activity, in order to prevent young women from acquiring this potentially cancer-causing virus.
 The vaccines do not treat HPV-related diseases after HPV has been acquired.
 The vaccine should not be given to people who have a history of a severe allergic reaction to components of the vaccine.

 Should my son be vaccinated against HPV?